skellis46/finger-pointing-moon/project overview.md

 ## overview

-- epistemic crisis of PaR: yet to deal coherently and rigorously with what _can_ be said about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
+- epistemic crisis of PaR: yet to deal coherently and rigorously with what _can_ be said (and not said) about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
 Instead, more or less, we just make things up OR we hope the practices do something.
 - possible to link leadership thoughts about 'affected people' below with 'crowd epistemics' from That Thing Produced?
 - dance presents an invaluable set of limitations/possibilities (explain delimiting of dance to body movement that is not text-orientated or based?).
 - exploring the nature of things that cannot be described (and implications for role and work of artistic-research in academy)